§ 501 § 502 § 503 § 504 § 505 § 506

 (b) A power which is releasable may be released with respect to the whole or any part of the property subject to such power and may also be released in such manner as to reduce or limit the persons or objects, or classes of persons or objects, in whose favor such power would otherwise be exercisable.
 No release of a power shall be deemed to make imperative a power which was not imperative prior to such release, unless the instrument of release expressly so provides.

-(c) A release of a power of appointment may be delivered to:
+(c) A release of a power of appointment shall be effective upon delivery to any 1 of the following:

 (1) Any person specified for such purpose in the instrument creating the power;